 This is the song I wrote when I first found out that Billy Bunch had died.
 I knew Kristi would be so devastated.

-Enjoying the holiday spirit as I remember things I forgot, forget things I wanted to remember and wonder why and where they go when I forget.
-This song is dedicated to remembering and forgetting and never knowing for certain quite why we do either.
+I wrote this after watching a Netflix special about Glen Campbell and his Alzheimer’s disease, of which he ultimately dies on August 8, 2017).
+In celebration of still knowing that I remember things I forgot, forget things I want to remember and wonder why and where they go when I forget.
+This song is dedicated to Glen Campbell and all the remembering and forgetting and never knowing for certain quite why we do either.

-In the writing of this song I remembered a little girl named Tammy Holmes, when we were in 5th grade we made out all day one day…. why would I remember that as I am writing this song.
+In the writing of this song I remembered a little girl named Tammy Holmes, when we were in 5th grade, we skipped school and made out all day long, nothing but kissing and petting over and over again, two young children exploring one another’s bodies and feelings…. why would I remember that as I am writing this song.

 I guess I was “Listening to the Mockingbird Sing Crow”